 When you are outbid by someone else, the former highest bid is safely stored in the contract.
 You can either use the balance to place another bid or withdraw it at any time.
 Your stored balance will work for all Tezos Domains bids automatically.

-Your current auction balance with the option to withdraw is available on your account screen.
+Your current auction balance with the option to withdraw is available on your dashboard screen.